The cost to install shiplap siding or wall surfaces in your home depends on several factors, including the material type and the size of your project.

 Houses with more windows and doors require more work when it comes to siding installation, as the contractor will need to cut and install trim around each opening.
 It also requires a little more work when installing the waterproof barrier beneath the exposed siding.
 This can increase overall labor costs, but the total added to your price shouldn’t exceed $1,000.

-Cedar siding needs more maintenance than most other types of siding, so it’s a good idea to budget for long-term maintenance costs to keep your home protected and looking clean.
+Cedar siding requires more maintenance than most other types, so it’s a good idea to budget for long-term maintenance costs to keep your home protected and looking clean.
+Here’s what to expect for cedar siding maintenance costs:

 ---|---|---|